BCCDC-DSI/getting-started/README.md

 ## Phone

 - [Form to request phone be attached to your Teams account](https://healthbc.service-now.com/sp_phsa_vch_phc?id=sc_cat_item&sys_id=3633ec54db1c0490ab8b3e0b7c96194a)
+  - Check with DAS admin for more info

 ## Computing

 - U: drive is private to you
+- O: drive is shared and accessible to other members

 ### Cloud computing
 - Digital Research Alliance / Compute Canada: [Registration webform](https://ccdb.alliancecan.ca/account_application)